stadiamaps/ferrostar/README.md

 See our [CONTRIBUTING](CONTRIBUTING.md) guide for info on expectations and dev environment setup.

+NOTE: The Android project will probably be broken for a few weeks, and you'll definitely want to be building with `useLocalFramework = true` in Package.swift.

 ### As a User

 TODO: Write this once we have something useful.